pallavi-bhat/pallavi-bhat.github.io/MagneticReconnection.md

 ---

 <p>
-In my postdoc at PSFC, MIT, I collaborated with Prof Nuno Loureiro, Muni Zhou, a graduate student and Prof. Dmitry Uzdensky.
+In my postdoc at PSFC, MIT, I collaborated with Prof Nuno Loureiro, Muni Zhou, a graduate student and Prof. Dmitry Uzdensky to work on magnetic reconnection.
-Magnetic reconnection is a fundamental plasma phenomenon, which involves a rapid topological rearrangement of the magnetic field, leading to efficient magnetic energy conversion and dissipation.
+It is a fundamental plasma phenomenon, which involves a rapid topological rearrangement of the magnetic field, leading to efficient magnetic energy conversion and dissipation.
 It is widely relevant in fusion tokamaks, space physics and astrophysics.
 Magnetic reconnection is thought to be the cause of solar flares, substorms in earth's magnetosphere and particle acceleration in jets and pulsar winds